ipfs/ipfs-docs/docs/concepts/dht.md

 1. `Node B` isn't aware that `Node A` can no longer provide `CID X`.
 1. `Node C` asks for `CID X`.
 1. `Node B` sends `Node C` to `Node A`.
-1. `Node C` waits for `Node A` to respond until the heat-death of the universe happens, and energy no longer exists.
+1. `Node C` waits for `Node A` to respond until the heat-death of the universe happens.
+Or until the timeout is reached, whichever comes first.

 To avoid problem nodes must re-announce which CIDs they can provide.
 This happens at least every 12 hours.
 If `Node B` doesn't get a re-announcement from `Node A` that they can still provide `CID X` within a 12 hour period, `Node B` will remove `Node A` from the provider list.